qpakzk/os-playground/pintos-with-qemu.md

 #### Prerequisites

 1. An installation as in [virtual-dev-env](https://github.com/ivogeorg/os-playground/blob/master/virtual-dev-env.md) or equivalent.
 Assuming a user called `pintos` with home directory `/home/pintos`.
+All the following commands are meant to be executed on the command line of a terminal window.

 #### Download Pintos